smyrman/blog/2021-03-generic-test-library/blog.md

 }
 ```

-But let's be honest though, and you would know this if you use the assert library, the last two lines you would _probably_ write like this:
+At first glance, all of this might look fine.
+What's wrong with it, you might think.
+Before we get into that, there is one minor alteration I want to do to the code, and you would probably know this if you have ever used the `assert` library.
+Because the descriptive text in the assertion is optional, you would _probably_ write them like this:

 ```go
 assert.NoError(t, err)